-It's taken a long time for Apple's opposition even to arrive at the starting line in the tablet platform race and Apple has built up a considerable and loyal user base.
-It's the first platform to be tried, tested and approved by demanding tablet users.
-There are far more apps available for the iPad and there's also a level of technical support - especially from the Apple stores - that the other suppliers can only dream of.
+It toke a long time for the Android crowd even to arrive at the starting line in the tablet platform race and Apple has built up a considerable and loyal user base.
+It was the first platform to be tried, tested and approved by demanding users.
+There are more and sometimes better apps available for the it and there's also a level of technical support - especially from the Apple stores - that the other suppliers can only dream of.

-And there are far more iPads than there are of any other sort of tablet. iPads outsold the rest by a ratio of around five to one in 2010, things won't be much different in 2011, and if you want to swap tips and tricks on how to use your tablet, you'll find the iPad will be the most popular device on the street and in the coffee shop for four or five years at least.
+iPads continue to outsell all the other tablets put together, even if Apple can no longer take their ownership of the market for granted.
+But, if you want to swap tips and tricks on how to use your gadget, you'll find the iPad will be the most popular device on the street and in the coffee shop for three or four years yet.

 There is a problem though - you can only buy iOS on one tablet - the Apple iPad.
 You might think it's too big, it has a poor camera, no phone...